ZmbGst/funkin-robeats/art/readme.txt

 - week 1 opponent is a noob lol just look a picture of a noob
 - week 2 opponent is ChrisuYT https://www.youtube.com/channel/UC_D9wrmnZR4bqS8RmmqELQg
 - week 3 opponent is spotco (dev of Robeats) https://www.roblox.com/users/103972519/profiles
-- secret song opponent is created by Terces https://www.roblox.com/users/72532056/profile
+- secret song opponent is created by HimitsuHiketsu https://www.roblox.com/users/72532056/profile

 One more thing, this mod has a lot of fan-canon (i think the term is called?
 Basically the story / settings have been altered to fit a better narrative and aren't representative of